By LK Wood IV · Published 2026-05-01 · Updated 2026-06-10 · 14 min read · St. Louis County, MO

 BookStack (replaces Notion as a wiki / docs site)

 For pure note-taking, Obsidian beats every self-hosted option.
 For a team or family wiki — recipes, runbooks, “how the network is set up” — BookStack is the right answer.
 Outline is also good but the hosting story is harder.
-Pin lscr.io/linuxserver/bookstack:25.x.
+The stack is two containers (BookStack + MySQL) with about 180 MB idle RAM — the lightest wiki option on this list.
+Pin lscr.io/linuxserver/bookstack:latest and configure LDAP if you’re already running Authentik or Keycloak for unified auth.
+Full setup with MySQL, NPM HTTPS, LDAP, and backup is in the BookStack Docker guide.

 Uptime Kuma (replaces UptimeRobot, Better Stack)